arundo/adtk/docs/userguide.rst

     :height: 400px
     :alt: seasonal

-    Remove the seasonal pattern from time series of NYC traffic using `STLDecomposition` with the period as a week (data from `Numenta Anomaly Benchmark <https://github.com/numenta/NAB>`_)
+    Remove the seasonal pattern from time series of NYC traffic using `ClassicSeasonalDecomposition` with the period as a week (data from `Numenta Anomaly Benchmark <https://github.com/numenta/NAB>`_)

 A user needs to be careful about distinguishing seasonal series and cyclic series.
 A seasonal series always has a fixed, usually interpretable and known, period because of its seasonal nature.
 A cyclic time series does not follow a fixed periodic pattern because of its physics nature, even if it appears repeating similar subseries.
 For example, the trajectory of a moving part in rotating equipment is a 3-D cyclic time series, whose cycle length depends on rotation speed and is not necessarily fixed.
 Applying seasonality decomposition to it would be problematic, because every cycle may last a slightly different length, and decomposition residuals will be misleading for anomaly detection purpose.